Professional Scientist Preparation Program

 Why should I apply?

-Increase their chances of being selected to the professional school of their choice
+May increase their chances of being admitted to professional school

 Receive individualized educational and career mentoring from outstanding PVCC faculty